Nikos Rogkavopoulos: National team career

+Greek junior national team

 Rogkavopoulos has been a member of the junior national teams of Greece.
 With Greece's junior national teams, he played at the 2017 FIBA Europe Under-16 Championship Division B, where he won a gold medal, and was named the MVP of the tournament.
 During the tournament, he averaged 18.0 points, 6.9 rebounds, 2.4 assists, 1.4 steals, and 0.5 blocks per game.

 He also played at the 2018 FIBA Europe Under-18 Championship, where he averaged 19.7 points, 6.6 rebounds, 2.1 assists, 1.4 steals, and 0.1 blocks per game, and at the 2019 FIBA Under-19 World Cup, where he averaged 13.7 points, 4.6 rebounds, 2.4 assists, 0.7 steals, and 0.7 blocks per game.
 At the 2019 FIBA Europe Under-18 Championship, he made the All-Tournament Team, after averaging 11.7 points, 8.4 rebounds, 2.0 assists, 1.1 steals, and 0.6 blocks per game, during the tournament.

+Greek senior national team

-In June 2021, Rogkavopoulos was picked by the senior national team boss Rick Pitino in the final 12-man squad for the Olympic Qualifying Tournament taking place in Victoria, Canada against China, the Czech Republic, Turkey, Uruguay, and the hosting Canada.
+In June 2021, Rogkavopoulos was selected by the Greek senior national team's head coach Rick Pitino to the final 12-man squad for the 2020 FIBA Olympic Qualifying Tournament that took place in Victoria, Canada.

+Rogkavopoulos has been absent from subsequent national team call-ups.
+According to various sources and a February 2025 report, he has a longstanding dispute with Vassilis Liolios, president of the Hellenic Basketball Federation, which Rogkavopoulos claims nearly ended his basketball career during his time at Promitheas Patras B.C.
+While he has not publicly confirmed that this dispute is the reason for his absences, it has been cited as a possible factor.
+Vassilis Spanoulis, head coach of the Greek national team, has stated that Rogkavopoulos’s absences are due to personal reasons and decisions made by the player himself.